Getting to Grips with “Not Provided” Keyword Data in Google Analytics

 But what exactly do they mean?
 We will try and explain in more detail below.

-Whenever we see “not provided” whilst looking at traffic, what we are actually seeing is the number of visitors to our website who were logged into their Google account and using Google to search for information.
+Whenever we see “not provided” whilst looking at traffic, what we are actually seeing is the number of visitors to our website who were logged into their Google account and searching for information.

-Google does not disclose specific keyword traffic data for anyone who is logged into a Google account.
-If we consider how many people are logged into some form of Google account (Gmail, YouTube, Google+, etc.) then it becomes easy to see why so much traffic is labelled as “not provided”.
+Google does not disclose specific keyword traffic data for anyone who is logged into one of their accounts.
+If we consider how many people are logged into some form of Google account (Gmail, YouTube, Google+, etc.) then it becomes easy to see why so much traffic is labelled that way.

 Sometimes when we view keyword traffic data in Google Analytics we see “not set” instead of or alongside “not provided”.